Lalitha05/Zomato_SQL/README.md

-# 🍽️ Zomato SQL Analytics Project
+# 🍽️ Swiggy SQL Analytics Project

 ## 📊 Project Overview

-This is a self-initiated SQL analytics case study using a simulated Zomato-like food delivery dataset.
+This is a self-initiated SQL analytics case study using a simulated Swiggy-like food delivery dataset.
 The objective is to demonstrate end-to-end SQL capabilities: from relational schema design to advanced querying for generating business insights.

 ### Key Objectives